Sigma Phi Rho: History

+The Beta chapter was added at the State University of New York at Brockport in 1980, followed by the Gamma chapter at the University of North Carolina Charlotte in 1981.

+The fraternity's national headquarters is located in New York City.

+Symbols

+The motto of Sigma Phi Rho is "Strong character and good moral judgment are the essence of dignity".
+The fraternity's colors are brown, white, and gold.
+Its pillars are Scholarship, Brotherhood, Leadership, Service, and Empowerment.

 Membership

 To become a member of Sigma Phi Rho Fraternity Inc. there is a fraternal educational training.
 Membership of Sigma Phi Rho is open to all sophomores attending an accredited four-year college or university.
-Academically, the candidates must have at least a 2.7-grade point average based on a 4.0 scale.
+Academically, the candidates must have at least a 2.7 grade point average based on a 4.0 scale.
 All candidates must have a documented record of community service.
 All candidates must display strong character, good moral judgment, and leadership abilities.

-Sigma Phi Rho is a non-hazing organization.
-Sigma Phi Rho Fraternity, Incorporated does not consent to, condone, or authorize any act of hazing, both mentally and physically, or violence towards potential candidates as a term or condition of membership There are four classes of membership of Sigma Phi Rho fraternity which are active, inactive, alumni, and honorary.
+There are four classes of membership of Sigma Phi Rho fraternity which are active, inactive, alumni, and honorary.
 An active member has the full privilege to participate in all fraternity activities.
 An inactive member has restricted participation in the chapter activities An alumni member has finished college and is possibly pursuing an advanced degree.
 An honorary member has the rights and privileges of full membership.
 To become an honorary member a person has to have done something remarkable, whether it's through community service, academically or some other achievement.